SubhamK108/Blazor-PDF-Toolkit/README.md

 # Blazor-PDF-Toolkit

-### A Web Application written in Blazor Webassembly (.NET) that has various tools for manipulating PDF files.
+### A Web Application built with .NET Blazor Webassembly (C#) and TailwindCSS that has various tools for manipulating PDF files.

 #### Visit the app [Here](https://blazor-pdftoolkit.subhamk.com)